Arte Vetraria Muranese (A.Ve.M) emerged from the liquidation of Successori Andrea Rioda in November 1931.

 In 1932 a group of master glassblowers decided to open a new glass factory, A.V.E.M.
-The founding partner were Antonio Ferro with his sons Egidio and Ottone, Galliano Ferro and Emilio Nason.
+The founding partners were Antonio Ferro with his sons Egidio and Ottone, Galliano Ferro, and Emilio Nason.
 The first products, mostly designed by Vittorio Zecchin , were characterized by lightness and purity of lines, such as the glassware set, widely described by "Domus" magazine.

 Unfortunately this work was cut short by his premature death in 1952.
 In 1966 Venice Biennale had paid him homage, by dedicating him a retrospective show of 15 of his articles, all executed by the master Luciano Ferro.

 Other outstanding A.Ve.M. products are the "anse volanti" glasswares, invented by Giorgio Ferro and exhibited at the 1952 Venice Biennale.
 These are vases executed in dark-coloured glass, with an iridescent surface and large asymmetrical handles made under heath from the main body of the vase itself.

 This process is actually very difficult to execute, and it attaines peculiar plastic effects that were especially suitable for the style characterizing the 50s decorative arts.
 In 1955, after having worked together for 22 years, relationships through the partners turned sour and Galliano Ferro left the firm to open and independant furnace: he took with him some of the best maestros as well as his own sons.